damn/core.component/README.md

 A Clojure [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) DSL which works with plain atoms, maps, keywords and multimethods.
 No type classes involved.
 No dependencies and only 60 LOC.

-This system is not a tech demo but has been used for a few months in an action RPG game I am developing.
-(Unreleased yet).
-You can see its application in [gdl, a Clojure game engine](https://github.com/damn/gdl).

 # Useful links

 [Why game programming is broken](https://namekdev.net/2017/05/exploring-directions-to-fix-game-programming/)